 Chemical synthesis of anastrozole

-The synthesis begins with two nucleophilic substitution of benzylic bromides at a and a ‘dibromomesitilene (obtained by radical bromination mesitylene) by treatment with cyanide, potassium cyanide, under phase transfer conditions to form a dinitrile.
-Exhaustive methylation with methyl iodide and sodium hydride results in the replacement sidechain more acidic hydrogen atoms by methyl groups.
+The synthesis begins with two nucleophilic substitutions of benzylic bromides at a and a ‘dibromomesitilene (obtained by radical bromination mesitylene) by treatment with cyanide, potassium cyanide, under phase-transfer conditions to form a dinitrile.
+Exhaustive methylation with methyl iodide and sodium hydride results in Robbie durand in the replacement sidechain more acidic hydrogen atoms by methyl groups.
 The use of bromine in the presence of benzoyl peroxide results in the formation of the corresponding benzyl bromide.
-Reaction of this substance 1,2,4-triazole in the presence of a base completes the synthesis of the aromatase inhibitor.
+The reaction of this substance 1,2,4-triazole in the presence of a base completes the synthesis of the aromatase inhibitor.

 Contraindications to the use of Anastrozole